onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 ## 3. Tension Universe encoding (effective layer)

 All content in this block is at the effective layer.
-We describe only state spaces, observables, reference profiles, mismatch functionals, tension functionals, and singular sets.
-No rule is given for how raw Collatz data is mapped into internal TU fields, and no deep TU generative mechanism is exposed.
+We describe only state spaces, observables, reference profiles, mismatch functionals, tension functionals and singular sets.
+No rule is given in this file for how raw Collatz data is mapped into internal TU fields.

 ### 3.1 State space and refinement path